FRAML Explained: Merging Fraud Prevention and Anti-Money Laundering

 The Lucinity Approach to the FRAML Model

 Lucinity's approach to managing signals and alerts in the FRAML model is both innovative and user-friendly.
-Lucinity has integrated real-time fraud prevention with AML by partnering with a fraud providers, such as SEON.
+Lucinity has integrated real-time fraud prevention with AML by partnering with fraud providers.
 This integration allows for a comprehensive view of both fraud and money laundering risks on a single platform.
 Here’s what Lucinity offers:

 • Unified Platform- Lucinity's system effectively merges fraud detection and AML activities, offering a singular platform for managing both types of risks.
 This consolidation aids in providing a more comprehensive risk management approach.